-to include subjective factors, such as classroom observations, Nebraska should adopt a policy that requires objective evidence of student learning-including but not limited to standardized test scores-to be the preponderant criterion of teacher evaluations.
+The fundamental purpose of teachers' formal evaluations should be to determine whether the teachers are effective in the classroom.
+To achieve this purpose, evaluations must be based primarily on teachers' impact on students.
+While it is certainly appropriate to include subjective factors, such as classroom observations, Wisconsin should adopt a policy that requires objective evidence of student learning-including but not limited to standardized test scores-to be the preponderant criterion of teacher evaluations.
+The state is commended for lifting its teacher-student data firewall and should now move to strengthen its evaluation requirements.

 In order to ensure that teachers' strengths are optimized and weaknesses addressed, it is critical that teachers are evaluated with sufficient frequency.
-Nebraska should require that all nonprobationary teachers be evaluated annually regardless of their previous performance.
+Wisconsin should require that all nonprobationary teachers be evaluated annually regardless of their previous performance and that all new teachers be evaluated at least twice a year.
+Further, the state should also require that the first evaluation for probationary teachers occur during the first half of the school year, so that new teachers are provided with feedback and support early on.

-In addition, to ensure that the evaluation instrument accurately differentiates among levels of teacher performance, Nebraska should require districts to utilize multiple rating categories, such as highly effective, effective, needs improvement and ineffective.
+In addition, to ensure that the evaluation instrument accurately differentiates among levels of teacher performance, Wisconsin should require districts to utilize multiple rating categories, such as highly effective, effective, needs improvement and ineffective.
 A binary system that merely categorizes teachers as satisfactory or unsatisfactory is inadequate.